ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 ## Item Plando
-Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a list of specific locations both in their own game or in another player's game. **Note that there's a very good chance that cross-game plando could very well be broken i.e. placing on of your items in someone else's world playing a different game.**
+Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a list of specific locations both in their own game or in another player's game. **Note that, while you can place items into locations cross-game, all locations you list can be chosen from and if a location is chosen for a game that no one is playing, that item will fail to place.**
 * The options for item plando are `from_pool`, `world`, `percentage`, `force`, and either item and location, or items and locations.
   * `from_pool` determines if the item should be taken *from* the item pool or *added* to it.
 This can be true or false and defaults to true if omitted.